Rent Out Your Bali Villa Long Term as a Foreigner: Full Guide

 4. Manage Bookings and Guest Expectations

-• Hire a Property Manager: Property managers can handle everything for a fee—like talking to guests, cleaning, maintenance, and sometimes marketing.
-It’s the easiest way to keep things running smoothly if you’re not in Bali.
+However, many owners prefer to hire property managers.
+They can handle everything for you, from talking to guests, cleaning, maintenance, and sometimes marketing.
+It's the easiest way to keep things running, whether you're in Bali or not.

 5. Pay Attention to Taxes and Reporting